 This is the second year we are voluntarily publishing our ethnicity pay gap report.
 This helps us to be open and transparent about our people.
 We want to lead the industry on diversity and inclusion and this report is an important tool to help us achieve our ambition.

 Our ethnicity pay gap and has been calculated in accordance with Government regulations for calculating gender pay gaps.

-The ethnicity pay gap is the average difference in hourly rate of pay between white and black, Asian and minority ethnic (BAME) employees.
+The ethnicity pay gap is the average difference in hourly rate of pay between our white and black, Asian and minority ethnic (BAME) employees.

-2019 Ethnicity pay gap report
+2020 Ethnicity pay gap report

 Our Race Matters project is helping us to better understand the barriers BAME employees and candidates face and what we need to do to level the playing field.
 To do this, we must first understand the root cause of the issue, so that we are better able to fix any systemic problems at the source.
 A tremendous amount of work has gone into trying to understand more about how our internal processes and procedures could be negatively impacting our BAME colleagues.Andrew Haines, chief executive